digital-asset/docs.daml.com/docs/2.8.0/docs/concepts/ledger-model/ledger-daml.rst

 #. the template arguments

 The signatories of a Daml contract are derived from the template arguments and the explicit signatory annotations on the contract template.
-The contract observers are also derived from the template arguments and include:
+The contract observers are those explicitly defined in the template using the ``observer`` keyword.

-1. the observers as explicitly annotated on the template
-2. all controllers `c` of every choice defined using the syntax :code:`controller c can...` (as opposed to the syntax :code:`choice ... controller c`)

 For example, the following template exactly describes the contract model of a simple IOU with a unit amount, shown earlier.